Punktum-dk/epp-service-specification/README.md

 If the name server responsible is allocated to the registrar account (group), this can be handled via RP and EPP.

-The deletion of host objects are under a similar regime, as specified in [delete host](#delete-host) section.
+The deletion of host objects are under a similar regime, as specified in the [delete host](#delete-host) section.

 <a id="create-host"></a>
 #### create host